Emulator Issues #12132

 and either there's cropping going on or image is slightly stretched horizontally.
 On RE4 it's hard to see, because it had this letterbox mode from the start.
 So if there's anything cropped on top and bottom (black space) it's impossible to know.

-Updated by JosJuice about 4 years ago
+Updated by JosJuice over 4 years ago

 What I'm trying to understand is if 4x3 CRT TV did any squishing or stretching of an image in case of Gamecube and it was taken into account by devs.